numpy/numpy/doc/source/user/absolute_beginners.rst

   import matplotlib.pyplot as plt

   # If you're using Jupyter Notebook, you may also want to run the following line of code
-   to display your code in the notebook
+   to display your code in the notebook:
   %matplotlib inline

 All you need to do to plot your values is run: